NCAR/CESM-Tutorial/README.md

 <br>

+NCAR created the Community Climate Model (CCM) in 1983 that included a global atmosphere.
+In 1994, NCAR scientists started to develop the Climate System Model (CSM) that included models of the atmosphere, land surface, ocean, and sea ice.
+In order to recognize the Community of users and sponsors, the CSM was renamed to the Community Climate System Model (CCSM).
+With addititons, including an ice sheet and biogeochemical modeling, the model was renamed to the Community Earth System Model (CESM) in 2013.

-This repository includes materials for the Community Earth System Model (CESM) tutorial.
-These materials are designed to be used during the annual CESM tutorial and serve as reference documentation for any CESM user.
-The materials and notebooks in this tutorial are published as a Jupyter book here to allow for searchable online documentation, but to run the actual commands presented you will need to use a terminal window.
+This repository includes materials designed to be an introudction to running the CESM.
+The materials are used during the annual CESM tutorial and serve as reference documentation for any CESM user. **The tutorial materials are designed for the CESM version 2 (CESM2)**

 ## Goals of This Tutorial

-This tutorial is designed as an introduction to running the CESM model. **By the end of this online tutorial you should learn how to run and modify the model and use the output.**
+**By the end of this online tutorial you should be able to run and modify the model and use the output.**

 This tutorial includes the following topics:
 * The basics of running CESM